nwickel/datasim_smlp2024/README.md

-The second example is a linear mixed-effects model (LMM) with segmentation agreement as metric response variable and three manipulated variables (Trend (metric): -1, -0.5, 0.5, 1), Framing: Invasive vs. Endangered, Spatial Pattern:
+The second example is a linear mixed-effects model (LMM) with segmentation agreement as metric response variable and three manipulated variables (Trend (metric): -1, -0.5, 0.5, 1; Framing: Invasive vs. Endangered; Spatial Pattern:
-Clustered vs. Distributed) and random intercepts and random slopes for subjects for all variables.
-All subjects saw all conditions.
+Clustered vs. Distributed).
+All subjects saw all conditions, so random intercepts and random slopes for all variables are included in the model.

 ```r
 m2 <- lmer(resp ~ framing * trend * spatialdist + (trend + framing + spatialdist | subj_id),